 - GitHub project shared for potential Mixtral use:

-confirmed that three epochs should be fine and suggested watching the eval loss.
-However, they also recommended using the help channels for such questions to keep theaxolotl-dev
+@builderxposed a question about using qlora to train mistral on a dataset of 15k rows, asking if three epochs would suffice.@noobmaster29confirmed that three epochs should be fine and suggested watching the eval loss.
+However, they also recommended using the help channels for such questions to keep theaxolotl-devchannel clear for developers.

 Links mentioned: